drart/adamtindale.com/content/blog/day-15.rst

 like displays so you can see into the past.
 That should be fun.

 .. image:: /img/blog/creative-pact-2010/screen-0983.jpg
+    :alt: Screenshot of software.

 .. image:: /img/blog/creative-pact-2010/screen-1529.jpg
+    :alt: Screenshot of software.

 --------------